See the results of our 2021 Family Budget Survey. Click Here to Learn More!

 “First, consumers should avoid deals that seem too good to be true.
 If a deal seems too good to be true, it almost always is,” Skrabanek says.
 The same scams that retailers use in brick-and-mortar stores are used online.
 If it seems like an unusually good bargain, take another look to be sure it’s legit.

-Tip No. 2: Purchase on secure payment websites
+Tip No. 2: Make purchases on secure payment websites

 Second, consumers should only make purchases from sites that can secure your personal information with secure sockets layer (SSL) protection, Skrabanek says.
 SSL technology creates a secure, encrypted connection between a shopper and a website.
 This ensures that private data, such as credit card information, isn’t compromised.